 “Water is the driving force of all nature.”
 Leonardo da Vinci

-A wave of storms have battered the Pacific coast this winter, hitting California particularly hard with heavy rains, mountains of snow and destructive flooding.
-It has all come after severe drought that parched much of the state for past six-years.
+A wave of storms has battered the Pacific coast this winter, hitting California particularly hard with heavy rains, mountains of snow and destructive flooding.
+It has all come after severe a drought that parched much of the state for past six-years.
 So while my area paddling chums are happy with the moisture recharging our area reservoirs and river.
 All this water, is too much of a good thing, keeping many paddlers away from usual peaceful waters that are now closed off to boating.

-So between rains last week, with my familiar neighborhood location's water levels either to high, to treacherous or prohibited to paddling, I found myself at Folsom Lake State Recreation Area's Rattlesnake Bar on the north arm end of the lake.
+So between rains last week, with my familiar neighborhood location's water levels either too high, to treacherous or prohibited to paddling, I found myself at Folsom Lake State Recreation Area's Rattlesnake Bar on the north arm end of the lake.
 While taking in the flow from the North Fork of the American River, the lake in these past couple of weeks has been either up or down while accommodating California's rainy winter so far this season.

 The easiest path, past the long boat ramp looked like the La Brea Tar Pits.
 An oozing 100-yard field of muck, quicksand and flooded weeds before yielding to the lake.
 Going through there with my kayak in tow, I imagine myself quickly being sucked under like a scene out of Tarzan movie and entombed as a fossil of the lake.

 The other path, much longer of course, is a steep mountain goat like trail until you hit a slippery slope sediment and rock about 20-yards or so down to the water.
 Choosing this track with my kayak on my shoulder, I slid through the gunk down to the water edge like I was on ice skates.